zx80/flask-simple-auth/DOCUMENTATION.md

 ### Params

 - `FSA_PARAM_STYLE` *any/http/json* to restrict/force parameters?
+  being lazy is not too bad?
 - check for bad char in parameter names

 ### Features

-- fixes for Flask 2.3
 - clear cache per type? entry??
 - how to add a timeout?
-- how to manage automatic return?
+- how to manage automatic return of ressources?

 ### Software Engineering